-Please note that Local Authority Officers, Haringey Information Advice and Support service (IASS) or any other third parties must have permission from parents/ carers before passing their details to the KIDS London SEN Mediation Service.
+Please note that Local Authority Officers, Haringey Information Advice and Support service (IASS) or any other third parties must have permission from parents/carers before passing their details to Global Mediation.

 You can contact the Haringey Information Advice and Support service (IASS) call 020 8800 2611.

 Tell us what you think about this page